Tag Archives: growth

 See the bigger picture of something greater and something better.

-I had to make a choice and yes, it was frightening.
-It took a few months, but it was the best decision I made for me.
-Still today I am in a much better place and in a much better job position.
-I am challenged, fulfilled and continue to grow.
-I am encouraged for doing my best and appreciated in all that I do.
+I had to make a choice, and yes, it was frightening.
+It took a few months, but it was the best decision I made for myself.
+Still today, I am in a much better place and in a much better job position.
+I am challenged, fulfilled, and continue to grow.
+I am encouraged to do my best and appreciated for all that I do.
 I work for a phenomenal boss and some pretty phenomenal people.

 Sometimes you have to give up something good to gain something better.